 Lie-down boarding offers the ultimate adrenalin buzz as you zoom head-first down the sandy slopes of the Namib Desert, reaching speeds of up to 80kph!
 By contrast, stand-up boarding is done on snowboards with soft boots and bindings.
 Beginners will feel comfortable on the sand, as it provides the perfect training ground for a board sport and full instruction is provided.
 Experienced boarders are given modified snowboards with super-fast bases – perfect for that extra ‘rush’ sensation!

-Includes: transfers from accommodation in Swakopmund, all equipment, instruction by the guide, a light lunch and a souvenir video.
+Includes: transfers from your accommodation in Swakopmund, all equipment, instruction by the guide, a light lunch and a souvenir video.